 In addition to blocking ads and malware with CleanWeb, Surfshark keeps your connection secure by using the strong AES-256-GCM cipher and your choice of the OpenVPN, IKEv2, or WireGuard VPN protocols.

 And Surfshark is one of the fastest ad blocker VPNs.
-In our tests for the Surfshark vs NordVPN comparison, speeds were similar with Surfshark approaching 400 Mbps on some servers.
+In our tests for the Surfshark vs NordVPN comparison, speeds were similar with Surfshark over 750 Mbps on some servers.
 That’s far more than you would need for streaming HD content or any other high-bandwidth activity.

 Speaking of streaming, Surfshark does a great job unblocking all types of media websites.
 It is one of the best VPNs for Netflix, BBC iPlayer, Amazon Prime, and many other streaming sites.

 As of today, Surfshark has over 3,200 servers spread between 100 countries.
-And as we noted in our NordVPN vs ExpressVPN comparison, Surfshark also runs all servers in RAM-disk mode to ensure no user data is ever stored on servers where a hostile entity might try to snag them.
+As we noted in our ExpressVPN vs Surfshark comparison, Surfshark also runs all servers in RAM-disk mode to ensure no user data is ever stored on servers where a hostile entity might try to snag them.

 Like our other best VPN ad blocker picks, Surfshark provides support through 24/7 live chat and a full 30-day money-back guarantee with all subscription plans.